MicrosoftDocs/biztalk-docs/biztalk/core/an-as2-message-was-received-that-did-not-contain-the-as2-from-header.md

 ---
 description: "Learn more about: An AS2 message was received that did not contain the AS2-From header"
-title: "An AS2 message was received that did not contain the AS2-From header | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "An AS2 message was received that did not contain the AS2-From header" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 899f9b21-b321-49a3-84bd-a5410c883968
-caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # An AS2 message was received that did not contain the AS2-From header
 ## Details